Swazi language: Nouns

 The Swazi noun (libito) consists of two essential parts, the prefix (sicalo) and the stem (umsuka).
 Using the prefixes, nouns can be grouped into noun classes, which are numbered consecutively, to ease comparison with other Bantu languages.

 The following table gives an overview of Swazi noun classes, arranged according to singular-plural pairs.

-1 umu- replaces um- before monosyllabic stems, e. g. umuntfu (person).

-2 s- and t- replace si- and ti- respectively before stems beginning with a vowel, e.g. sandla/tandla (hand/hands).

-3 The placeholder N in the prefixes iN- and tiN- stands for m, n or no letter at all.

 Verbs

 Verbs use the following affixes for the subject and the object:

 Months

-'meaning of the Months in Swazi/Swati:

 Sample text

-The following example of text is Article 1 of the Universal Declaration of Human Rights:Bonkhe bantfu batalwa bakhululekile balingana ngalokufananako ngesitfunti nangemalungelo.
-Baphiwe ingcondvo nekucondza kanye nanembeza ngakoke bafanele batiphatse futsi baphatse nalabanye ngemoya webuzalwane.
+The following example of text is Article 1 of the Universal Declaration of Human Rights: